LyteNyte Grid logo for light mode. Links back to the documentation home page.

 Here’s why we stand out:

-• ⚛️ Clean, Declarative API: LyteNyte Grid exposes a minimal, declarative API aligned with React's data flow and state model.
-No wrappers, no adapter layers.
-No awkward integrations, only cleaner, more maintainable code.
+• ⚛️ Clean, Declarative API: LyteNyte Grid exposes a minimal, declarative API aligned with React’s data flow and state model.
+No wrappers.
+No adapter layers.
+No awkward integrations.
+Only cleaner, more maintainable code.

 • Unrivaled Speed: LyteNyte can handle 10,000+ updates per second and render millions of rows.
 Our reactive state architecture means performance doesn’t degrade when paginating, filtering, or pulling from the server.